 Decision Request Deadline Progress and follow-up action Status Para 13: Notes that UNICEF needs to scale up the implementation of its funding compact commitments, many of which are set for 2021, and requests UNICEF to continue the practice of providing a written update and informal briefing in the context of the structured funding dialogues, prior to the second regular session of 2020, on how the outcomes of the midterm review of the Strategic Plan, 2018-2021 relate to the effective implementation of the funding compact in the remaining period of the Strategic Plan, 2018-2021.
 Second regular session 2020 The informal briefing on the structured funding dialogue took place on 18 August 2020.
 The structured funding dialogue paper and the reporting on the funding compact have been shared with the Executive Board.
-Completed 2020/9 Annual report on UNICEF Para 1: Takes note with appreciation of the annual report on UNICEF humanitarian action and welcomes the outlined efforts and planned measures to further improve the quality and reach of UNICEF humanitarian efforts, including in response to the lessons learned outlined in the midterm review of the UNICEF Strategic Plan, 2018-2021; humanitarian action Para 2: Also takes note with appreciation of the increased focus of UNICEF on the most vulnerable children in humanitarian response, and requests UNICEF to report on its efforts in this regard, as well as on taking into account the specific needs of girls and boys and the promotion of gender equality in humanitarian response as outlined under its own Strategic Plan, 2018-2021, within its annual report on UNICEF humanitarian action; Annual session 2021/ Annual session 2022 UNICEF continues to strategically position and enhance internal operations for the promotion of gender equality impact in its humanitarian response.
+Completed 2020/9 Annual report on UNICEF quality and on UNICEF humanitarian action and welcomes the outlined efforts reach of UNICEF humanitarian efforts, including in response to the IICEF Strategic Plan, n/a humanitarian action Para 2: Also takes note with appreciation of the increased focus of UNICEF on the most vulnerable children in humanitarian response, and requests UNICEF to report on its efforts in this regard, as well as on taking into account the specific needs of girls and boys and the promotion of gender equality in humanitarian response as outlined under its own Strategic Plan, 2018-2021, within its annual report on UNICEF humanitarian action; Annual session 2021/ Annual session 2022 UNICEF continues to strategically position and enhance internal operations for the promotion of gender equality impact in its humanitarian response.
 In 2020, UNICEF launched the revised Core Commitments for Children in Humanitarian Action (CCCs) with inaugural gender equality commitments and benchmarks that provide an organizational road map for collective and accountable actions across the organization.
 The COVID-19 pandemic simultaneously provides UNICEF with an opportunity to live these commitments in its global response, which has led to a number of real-time organizational adaptations and results including: (a) mandatory collection, reporting and use of sex- and age-disaggregated data; (b) increased funding for quality programming across sectors that address identified gender inequities, including gender-based violence; and (c) regular accountability of senior management in routine gender equality reviews as part of COVID-19 Emergency Management Team discussions.
 Completed In 2021, UNICEF will also advance (a) documentation and reporting on the scale of its formal partnerships with organizations and networks advancing women and girls' rights;